-To get onto and to stay the course towards sustained growth, many Growing Businesses implement tools and technologies to help them streamline sales processes.
+To get onto and stay the course towards sustained growth, many Growing Businesses implement tools and technologies to help them streamline sales processes.
 While these tools are meant to help with sales process optimization, they only add more complexity to sales processes.

-For all small business challenges they can identify with, they will need to invest in an ecosystem that enables the right blend of technology, expertise and support.
+For all small business challenges they can identify with, they will need to invest in an ecosystem that enables the right blend of technology, expertise, and support.

 - Make up for the ‘lack of trained resources and a smaller workforce’ with a Sales CRM that offers product training and in-app sales motivation to help keep sales productivity high.

 - Ease ‘cashflow problems’ by keeping revenue streams open with full control over sales with effective pipeline management.
-A comprehensive Sales CRM can shorten sales cycles, which can help shorten the time to start turning profit.
+A comprehensive Sales CRM can shorten sales cycles, which can help shorten the time to start turning a profit.

-- Iron out ‘difficulties in managing business complexity’ with a full suite of sales functions for lead, contacts, and deals management, supported by features that offer collaboration and data access control so that all the right talent can access the right information and insights.
+- Iron out ‘difficulties in managing business complexity’ with a full suite of sales functions for lead, contacts, and deals management, supported by features that offer collaboration and data access control so that all the right talent can access the correct information and insights.